Equipment Modifications to Improve Manure Application

 Other useful information:

-An additional 5 per cent in cost-share funding is available to successful producers who provide information on the application, which demonstrates that the project will be complemented or enhanced by the continued maintenance of previously implemented Best Management Practices.
+- An additional 5 per cent in cost-share funding may available to successful producers who provide information on the Systems Approach section of the application to demonstrate that the project will be complemented or enhanced by the continued maintenance of three previously implemented Best Management Practices (BMPs).
 For more information, click here.

 Is this project for you?
 Find out if you meet the program requirements